Greece Moments Greece Moments

 Platanias Pilion Griechenland

 From Lafkos it is about 20 minutes to Platania or Platanias, one of the many coastal hamlets in the south.
-Platania is particularly popular due to its two golden sandy beaches.
-Solid taverns have settled along the waterfront.
-At the Mammas supermarket you will find some local products such as honey, cheese and wine.
+Platania is particularly popular for its two golden sandy beaches.
+Solid tavernas have settled along the waterfront.
+At the Mammas supermarket you will find local products such as honey, cheese and wine.

 Platanias Pilion Halbinsel